biglizards/SoF-Notes/content/Locations/South Sorrows/False Moon Spire.md

 ### In folklore

-The spire is said to be a lighthouse operated by (TODO), a god from the old Yrric pantheon representing (TODO).
-The light supposedly guides the souls of the dead to their final resting place, and the land the light touches is reserved for the dead and should be left uninhabited.
+The spire has only been recently discovered, but has been incorporated into the myths surrounding the False Moon.
+It is said to be a lighthouse, guiding the souls of the dead to their final resting place.

 unanswered questions:
-- is the black stone of the tower local to the area? could it have been carved out of the mountains?
 - how tall is the tower?
 - how do you get inside?
 - why are people (and animals) continually drawn to the tower?
 	- what happens to them causing them to disapear?
 - why does the psychic effect get stronger during a full moon?
 - when exactly was the tower discovered?
-- how is it a subject of local folklore (a lighthouse) if it was only recently discovered?
-- how do they know it's of Atavan make?